valory-xyz/optimus-quickstart/README.md

 **Operational Process:**
 Similar to its human user counterpart, Modius' time is divided in *epoch* days-periods of 24 hours.
-Throughout one epoch the agent:
+Throughout one epoch, the agent:

+1. **Identifies trading opportunities** in investment pools:
+   - advertised on Balancer;
-1. **Identifies trading opportunities** in investment pools advertised through campaigns on the Merkl platform across the supported DEXs.
+   - advertised through campaigns on the Merkl platform across the supported DEXs--Uniswap and Balancer.
+(With regards to Balancer, these potential second type of investment opportunities are a subset of the first and include additional rewards coming from the corresponding Merkl campaign.)
-2. **Grabs the most interesting one and invests in it:** Starts off by picking the most convenient investment pool amongst the ones with Annual Percentage Rate (APR) higher than 5%.
+3. **Grabs the most interesting one and invests in it:** Starts off by picking the most convenient investment pool amongst the ones with Annual Percentage Rate (APR) higher than 5%.
 Switches from one investment pool to another when the corresponding APR exceeds that of the previous investment.
-3. **Tracks transactions on the staking chain to accrue Olas staking rewards:** Transactions on the staking chain serve as key performance indicators (KPIs) for Olas Staking Rewards; in order to collect the corresponding rewards within each epoch, Modius needs to perform a well defined (as per the staking contract) number of them.
+4. **Tracks transactions on the staking chain to accrue Olas staking rewards:** Transactions on the staking chain serve as key performance indicators (KPIs) for Olas Staking Rewards; in order to collect the corresponding rewards within each epoch, Optimus needs to perform a well defined (as per the staking contract) number of them.

 #### Notes: